TheSonicAI/OggyGPT/README.md

 ## OggyGPT
-- This AI bot is built on the cartoon character Oggy from the cartoon show "Oggy and the Cockroaches".
+- This AI bot is built on the cartoon character Oggy from the cartoon show [Oggy and the Cockroaches](https://en.wikipedia.org/wiki/Oggy_and_the_Cockroaches).
-- It has all the information about the world and also have a the characteristics of Oggy.
+- It has all the information about the world and also have the characteristics of Oggy.
 - Trained by [OpenAI](https://openai.com) and Programmed by [@TheSonicAI](https://github.com/thesonicai).

 ## License